 Paralytic Shellfish Poisoning

 Paralytic Shellfish Poisoning (”PSP”) doesn’t necessarily pertain to dead crustaceans.
 However, unlike Vibriosis, PSP can be quite deadly.
 Luckily, PSP doesn’t happen very often.
 However, it is something that you should know.
 PSP is a natural ocean bio-toxin that is caused by microscopic dinoflagellate algae.
 Shellfish like scallops, mussels, clams, oysters, etc., are infected by PSP algae.
 Crabs are affected by eating shellfish that are infected with PSP, causing crustaceans to become contaminated with the PSP toxin.
 Small amounts of this toxin aren’t dangerous.
 However, if you get too much of the PSP toxin in your system, you can eventually get severely sick and even die.

 What Are The Symptoms Of PSP Poisoning?

 Initially, your lips and tongue will start feeling a tingling sensation.
 This sensation will then travel down to your fingers and toes, and you may eventually become paralyzed.
-At the end stages, you will have problem breathing, which can lead to your death.
+In the end stages, you will have a problem breathing, which can lead to your death.